usnistgov/FIPS201/_Appendix/glossary.md

 be verified against the stored _credentials_.

 PIV Credential
 : A _credential_ that authoritatively binds an _identity_ (and, optionally, additional attributes) to the authenticated _cardholder_ that is issued, managed, and used in accordance with the PIV standards.
-These credentials include _public key certificates_ stored on a _PIV card_ as well as other _authenticators_ bound to a _PIV identity account_ as _derived PIV credentials_.
+These credentials include _public key certificates_ stored on a _PIV Card_ as well as other _authenticators_ bound to a _PIV identity account_ as _derived PIV credentials_.

 PIV Enrollment Record
 : A sequence of related _enrollment data sets_ that is created and